anmalkov/imcopy/README.md

-# micopy: Your Ultimate Directory Management Powerhouse
+# imcopy: Your Ultimate Directory Management Powerhouse

-**micopy** is a powerful and efficient CLI tool designed to simplify the process of copying and synchronizing files between directories.
-Whether you're a developer synchronizing source code, a creator organizing your massive photo or video library, or a business owner managing critical documents, **micopy** is your go-to tool for easy and efficient file synchronization.
-Leveraging the versatile .NET platform, **micopy** offers blazing-fast file transfers, customizable ignore patterns, real-time progress indicators, and intelligent copy control across multiple operating systems.
+**imcopy** is a powerful and efficient CLI tool designed to simplify the process of copying and synchronizing files between directories.
+Whether you're a developer synchronizing source code, a creator organizing your massive photo or video library, or a business owner managing critical documents, **imcopy** is your go-to tool for easy and efficient file synchronization.
+Leveraging the versatile .NET platform, **imcopy** offers blazing-fast file transfers, customizable ignore patterns, real-time progress indicators, and intelligent copy control across multiple operating systems.

 ## Key Features